-What is the best approach to marketing art and where should you draw the line between creating art and making money?
+What is the best approach to marketing art?
 What is the most effective approach to getting an artist taken seriously?

 Marketing pervades every aspect of life nowadays - even the highest office in the land.
 So what's involved in the marketing of art?